AntonioHCervantes/checkplanner/docs/PROJECT_GUIDE.md

 - When introducing new actions or notifications, surface them through the store so `TaskTimerManager`, `RecurringTaskManager`, and `WorkScheduleManager` can react appropriately.
+- Follow the component pattern that separates presentation and logic.
+Each component exposes its UI while delegating state and behavior to a colocated hook (for example `components/Foo/Foo.tsx` uses `useFoo.ts`).
+The hook returns `{ state, actions }` (or similarly named objects) that the component consumes.
+  If the hook’s logic grows complex, extract helper functions to `components/Foo/_helpers/*.ts` and add targeted tests either in `components/Foo/__tests__` or `components/Foo/_helpers/__tests__` to keep the codebase modular and well covered.

 ## Internationalization requirements